personium/ansible/3-server_unit/README.md

     # date; Ansible-playbook init_personium.yml ; date
 ```

-  \* After few minutes-hours (varies on case by case) Ansible process will be done. (\* Don't kill the process in between) personium Unit will be created with the configured FQDN.
+  \* After few minutes-hours (varies on case by case) Ansible process will be done. (\* Don't kill the process in between) Personium Unit will be created with the configured FQDN.
 Also will be accessible from web (ex: https://FQDN)

 * Confirm if Ansible executed properly